 Funding for Study Abroad

 Odyssey Scholars are strongly encouraged to take advantage of the wide range of study abroad offerings in the College.
-Scholars will receive funding for program fees and housing costs associated with study abroad.
-Additionally, scholarships available through the College can be used to assist with additional costs related to study abroad, such as airfare to the program site and meals.
+Scholars will receive funding for program and administrative fees, housing costs, meals, and a stipend to assist with airfare expenses.

 Financial Life Skills